fcamara7/GeneidTRAINerDocker/README.md

 **docker run -u $(id -u):$(id -g) -v `<userselecteddir>`:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no -userdata ./output/config.ext (optional)**

-The example above uses test data found in https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing.

-***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing*** contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline.
+The example above uses **test data** found in ***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing*** which contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline.

-## Below we briefly describe the command line options used to run geneidTRAINer in the context of the _sample sequences_ provided as a test case (through the link shown above):
+## Below we briefly describe the command line options used to run geneidTRAINer in the context of the _sample sequences_ provided as a test case:

 **1. -species** M.cingulata